MicrosoftDocs/entra-docs/docs/identity/authentication/concept-registration-mfa-sspr-combined.md

 >
 > IE11 is not officially supported for creating a webview or browser in applications as it will not work as expected in all scenarios.
 >
-> Applications that have not been updated and are still using Azure AD Authentication Library (ADAL) that rely on legacy webviews can fallback to older versions of IE. In these scenarios, users will experience a blank page when directed to the My Sign-ins page.
+> Applications that have not been updated and are still using Azure AD Authentication Library (ADAL) that rely on legacy webviews can fallback to older versions of, that is, In these scenarios, users will experience a blank page when directed to the My Sign-ins page.
 To resolve this issue, switch to a modern browser.

 ## Next steps